 When is Ukrainian Christmas, and why?
 What a strange question!
 All Christians celebrate Christmas on the same day!
 Or do they?

-These days, every shop window tells you it’s the holiday season!
-Thanksgiving is right around the corner, then there is Christmas and New Year’s, right?
+These days, every shop window tells you that it’s holiday season!
+Thanksgiving in October or November, and then there are Christmas and New Year’s, right?
 Nope, not in Ukraine.

 The Thanksgiving situation is clear: I mean, no pilgrims — no celebration.
 But what’s with Christmas Day?
 Unlike America and the vast majority of European countries, Ukraine celebrates Christmas on the 7th of January.
 Only on this day, we finally get sober after New Year’s Eve and are ready for more festivities.
 Just kidding 🙂 There’s a bigger story behind it.

 It starts with the introduction of the Gregorian calendar in the end of the 16th century.
 At the time, Ukraine was a part of The Polish–Lithuanian Commonwealth .
 The situation between the Catholic and Orthodox churches was tense.
 Poland wanted Ukraine to change its religion but Ukrainians were persistent.
 That’s why when the Catholics decided to change calendars, the Orthodox Ukrainians decided to stick to the Julian one as a sign of resilience.

 As centuries passed by, Ukraine gained its independence for a short period in 1918 (this happened before the USSR was created).
 Then, the civilian calendar was changed to the Gregorian one.
 However, the Orthodox Church has bigger fish to fry and keeps counting the days their own way.
 This is also the reason we have the so-called ‘Old New Year’ on January 14.
 It isn’t as big as the one in December, but still nice.